vaibhavkapase1302/Terraform-Infrastructure-Project/README.md

-# Terraform-Infrastructure-Project

 # Terraform Infrastructure Project

 This project demonstrates the creation of an AWS infrastructure using Terraform.
-It sets up a Virtual Private Cloud (VPC) with subnets, EC2 instances, and an Application Load Balancer (ALB).
+It includes the setup of a Virtual Private Cloud (VPC), subnets, security groups, EC2 instances, and an Application Load Balancer (ALB) to distribute traffic between instances.
 The instances run a simple web application that serves dynamic content.

 ## Table of Contents